opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

-        There is however one exception for sub 100Mbit/s connections, Quantum should be set to 300.
-        This gives smaller packets precedence over larger packets.
+        At lower rates, below 100Mbit, setting the quantum to 300 ensures that more smaller packets get through faster than big ones.
+        It doesn't matter much at higher rates.
+The quantum should be set to the MTU or 300 if you have low bandwidth and the cpu power.
+        Setting the quantum lower causes more loops touching all the packets so it eats slightly more cpu

 target & interval
 ^^^^^^^^^^^^^^^^^^^
+Target is the acceptable minimum standing/persistent queue delay for each FQ-CoDel queue.
+This minimum delay is identified by tracking the local minimum queue delay that packets experience.

-Target is a good parameter for tune to prevent CoDel being too aggressive.
-Target should be tuned to be at least the transmission time of a single MTU-sized packet at the WAN egress.
-This is basically the start time that will trigger the AQM to keep watch, and wait for Interval before taking any action.
+Target should be tuned to be at least the transmission time of a single MTU-sized packet at the WAN egress link speed.

-If you have a very fast Fiber WAN connection or a slower Cable/DSL WAN connection is maybe worth to try to tune Target.
-If your average RTT is 12ms in normal non latency situations, 5ms default can be too low, as there is no reason to trigger the AQM.

 To do this we can run excessive ping to the HOP after your OPNsense and take the **average rtt round up as your Target**.
 In this case 12ms